rickshawhobo/comment-o-matic/readme.md

 8) Read the api doc at `http://localhost:8880/doc`

-9) Use the postman collection to test.
+9) Import the postman collection at `http://localhost:8880/doc/comment-o-matic.postman_collection` and run the test.
 Be sure to switch the environment to `dev`